Death March survivor speaks to Aviation students

+FORT RUCKER, Ala. --- A survivor of the Bataan Death March spoke with Aviation Basic Officer Leader Course class 11-013 students May 11 at the U.S. Aviation Center of Excellence.

-Col. Glenn D. Frazier, a former WWII prisoner of war and Bataan Death March survivor, offered Fort Rucker Soldiers personal insight into life as a POW and his experiences.
-Photo by Jay Mann
+Col. Glenn D. Frazier, a former WWII prisoner of war and Bataan Death March survivor, offered the students personal insight into life as a POW and his experiences.

+Frazier grew up in Lowndes Count, Ala., in the 1930s and joined the Army at 16.
+He was serving in the Philippines when the Japanese attacked.
+He fought in the Battle of Bataan and was captured April 9, 1942.
+He was marched north and spent 3 1/2 years in Japanese POW camps performing slave labor.

+"For them to be able to survive is the main thing," he said.
+"If I can survive what the Japanese put before me and put me through, they can surely survive."

 |Date Taken: